 Ask your healthcare provider for more information about the half-lives of these pills.
 We compared Cialis versus Viagra and Stendra versus Viagra for a more detailed look at some of the more popular ED meds.

 Now you know the answer to “How does ED medication work?” as well as how quickly and how long these pills typically last.
 It’s also crucial to know about the possible side effects of ED meds and the risks.

 Side effects may vary slightly among medications.
 But since they work similarly, there are some common side effects, including:

 Muscle aches or back pain

-All of the ED medications currently available can cause a mild reduction in your blood pressure levels.
-This is caused by their effects on smooth muscle tissue and blood flow to penile blood vessels.
-This low blood pressure is mild and is not the underlying cause of any dangerous side effects in men’s health.
+All ED medications currently available can cause slightly lower blood pressure levels, thanks to their effects on smooth muscle tissue and blood flow to penile blood vessels.
+This low blood pressure is mild and isn’t the underlying cause of any dangerous side effects on men’s health.

-However, if you use nitrates or certain other medications to treat hypertension (high blood pressure), the reduction in blood pressure caused by ED medications can be dangerous.
+That said, if you use nitrates for angina (chest pain) or alpha-blockers and certain other medications to treat hypertension (high blood pressure), the reduction in blood pressure caused by ED medications can be dangerous.

-If you use any nitrates, you must not use sildenafil, tadalafil, vardenafil, avanafil or other similar medications.
+If you use any nitrates, it’s highly recommended that you don’t use sildenafil, tadalafil, vardenafil, avanafil or other similar medications.